Apply for a Job

 Thank you for your interest in employment with Lincoln County School District, located on the beautiful central Oregon coast!

-Please Note: Applications are now being accepted online only using the Recruit & Hire system.
+Please Note: Applications are accepted online only using Frontline’s Applitrack system.

-The following steps will guide you through the Recruit & Hire process:
+The following steps will guide you through the Applitrack process:

 - Click on the “Search Open Positions” link above.

-- Click on the title of the position for which you wish to apply.
-This will take you to the details of the job posting.
+- Click on the category for the desired position or all jobs for which you wish to apply.
+This will take you to the details of the job postings.

-- If you meet the minimum qualifications for the posting, click on the Apply for this Position button.
+- If you meet the minimum qualifications for the posting, click on the Apply button.

-- If you already have an existing EdZapp account, you may login under I want to transfer my account from another Recruit & Hire District or from EdZapp with the email and password information you have previously established.
+- If you already have an existing Applitrack account, you may log in under IMPORT from another account with the email and password information you have previously established.

-- If you do not have an existing Recruit and Hire or EdZapp account or would like to create a new account, you should enter your information under I am a new applicant and follow the instructions.
+- If you do not have an existing Applitrack account or would like to create a new account, you should enter your information under START to begin the process.

 - Once you have logged in, fill out all of the appropriate sections of the application by following the prompts.

-Lincoln County School District contracts with Mid-Columbia Bus Company for its transportation services.
-Mid-Columbia handles its own hiring and does not take applications online.
-Go to www.midcobus.com for a list of job openings and information on how to apply.
+Lincoln County School District contracts with First Student, Inc. for its transportation services.
+First Student, Inc. handles its own hiring.
+Go to www.firststudentinc.com/careers for a list of job openings and information on how to apply.

 Lincoln County School District contracts with Sodexo for its custodial and food services.
 Sodexo handles their own hiring and only takes applications online.
 Use the link below for a list of job openings and information on how to apply: